Redirection for Erasing Memory (REM): Towards a universal unlearning method for corrupted data: Redirection for Erasing Memory (REM)

-The reference models here (``\textit{ref}'') correspond to the initialization of the respective weights (both $\theta_{o_1}$ and $\theta_{o_2}$ in the first term; only $\theta_{o_1}$ in the second).
-This formulation is similar to Direct Preference Optimization (DPO) \citep{rafailov2023direct} with the key difference that we perform each part on a different model (i.e.\@ with a different set of parameters active and a different forward pass that is example-dependent).
+The reference models (``\textit{ref}'') correspond to the initialization of the respective weights (both $\theta_{o_1}$ and $\theta_{o_2}$ in the first term; only $\theta_{o_1}$ in the second).
+This formulation is similar to Direct Preference Optimization (DPO) \citep{rafailov2023direct} with the key difference that we perform each part on a different model (i.e.\@ a different set of parameters active and an example-dependent forward pass).

 \textbf{REM on ETD}.
 While it's not necessary, REM can be applied over an ETD-trained model.
 In that case, we don't need to expand the network further; we directly use ETD's memorization partition for redirecting the corruptions, and ETD's existing masks for the examples in $\mathcal{D}_{\text{r}}$ (assigning a new one for examples in $\mathcal{D}_{\text{f}}$).
 All other steps of REM then proceed as usual.
 We evaluate this variation empirically too, finding that it boosts performance on low regularity and low discovery over plain REM, but this comes at a cost of some utility loss caused by the ETD training scheme (see appendix Fig.\@ \ref{fig:training} for a comparison of the utility of pretrained models with and without ETD at different capacities).